Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

 In an unbounded homogeneous system, electric and spin currents do not depend on coordinates.
-For $\bm B=0$, formula~\eqref{isa} describes the relationship between spin current and electric current due to asymmetric scattering $\bm i_a^z = \gamma_1 [\bm j_n \times \hat{\bm z}]$~\cite{2020arXiv200405091G}.
-If $\bm B\ne 0$, then formula~\eqref{Anomalous hydro:normal navier-stockes} describes the relationship between field and current due to the normal Hall effect, and from~\eqref{ah:ans} one can derive the anomalous Hall conductivity for two-dimensional electrons in the form
+For $\mathbf B=0$, Eq.~\eqref{isa} describes the relationship between spin current and electric current due to asymmetric scattering $\mathbf i_a^z = \gamma_1 [\mathbf j_n \times \hat{\mathbf z}]$~\cite{2020arXiv200405091G}.
+If $\mathbf B\ne 0$, then Eq.~\eqref{Anomalous hydro:normal navier-stockes} describes the relationship between field and current due to the normal Hall effect, and from~\eqref{ah:ans} one can derive the anomalous Hall conductivity for two-dimensional electrons in the form

 where $N=N^++N^-$.